Circle Line (Singapore): Route

-The line curves and continues westwards between the Bartley and Marymount stations, also interchanging with the North East and North South lines at Serangoon and Bishan stations respectively, and then it continues in a general southwest direction between Caldecott and Kent Ridge, the former having an interchange with the Thomson East-Coast Line, passing through Bukit Brown Cemetery between the Caldecott and Botanic Gardens stations.
-The line also interchanges with the Downtown line at Botanic Gardens station and the East West line at Buona Vista station.
-After Kent Ridge station, the line curves eastwards, paralleling the West Coast Highway and then terminating at HarbourFront station, where it interchanges with the North East line.
+The line curves and continues westwards between the Bartley and Marymount stations, also interchanging with the North East and North–South lines at Serangoon and Bishan stations respectively, and then it continues in a general southwest direction between Caldecott and Kent Ridge, the former having an interchange with the Thomson–East Coast Line, passing through Bukit Brown Cemetery between the Caldecott and Botanic Gardens stations.
+The line also interchanges with the Downtown Line at Botanic Gardens station and the East–West Line at Buona Vista station.
+After Kent Ridge station, the line curves eastwards, paralleling the West Coast Highway and then terminating at HarbourFront station, where it interchanges with the North East Line.

-From 2026, upon the completion of Stage 6, the Circle line will continue eastwards from Harbourfront, paralleling Keppel Road and Ayer Rajah Expressway, and joins the Circle line extension at Marina Bay station.
-The Circle line extension from Marina Bay to Promenade station generally parallels the Downtown line and Bayfront Avenue, also passing underneath Marina Bay Sands at Bayfront station, which it serves and has cross-platform interchange with the Downtown line.
+From 2026, upon the completion of Stage 6, the Circle Line will continue eastwards from HarbourFront, paralleling Keppel Road and Ayer Rajah Expressway, and joins the Circle Line extension at Marina Bay station.
+The Circle Line extension from Marina Bay to Promenade station generally parallels the Downtown Line and Bayfront Avenue, also passing underneath Marina Bay Sands at Bayfront station, which it serves and has cross-platform interchange with the Downtown Line.
+Also, end-destination number 8 and 9 will be replaced by clockwise and counter-clockwise loops.